 Last week Jobs

-to Apple’s Web site suggesting that Apple would drop DRM from its iTunes Store offerings if record labels were to agree.
+posted a letter to Apple’s Web site suggesting that Apple would drop DRM from its iTunes Store offerings if record labels were to agree.
 Warner Music CEO Edgar Bronfman Jr.

 immediately responded, calling Jobs’ anti-DRM stance a fight “without logic” and suggested to investors that any “manifestos in advance” of discussions between the companies “is counter-productive.”